ajayvijay9929/NoteTaker/README.md

-# NoteTaker  This is a Note Taker web page.
+This is a Note Taker web page.
 Here we can save the task with title and content and also we can edit and delete the task.

 ![image](https://github.com/ajayvijay9929/NoteTaker/assets/120326151/7ddad369-d5f3-4d75-9556-df944b155269)